Esk'etemc is a forward-thinking community with strong cultural values and connection to the land.

 - Esk’etemc has 19 reserves with an approximate total area of 3,800 hectares.
 Esk’etemc’s administrative offices and the majority of the population are located on IR #1 (Esk’et) about 50 kilometres from Williams Lake on the east side of the Fraser River at Alkali Lake.

-- A community of now just over 1000 band members, approximately half of whom live on-reserve, Esk'etemc has rich history on the land over thousands of years.
+- The community of now just over 1000 band members, approximately half of whom live on-reserve, Esk'etemc has rich history on the land over thousands of years.
 As part of the Secwepemc nation, the language is Secwepemctsin.
 Learn More

 - After coming through a dark period, Esk'etemc is now stepping into their true authority by reclaiming their rightful place as caretakers of Esk'etemculucw (the land of the Esk'etemc).
 This is done by honouring the ancestors and those who have brought us to this place, along with the traditional teachings.